mlgordon/vpc/errors.md

 One or more subnets are using the address prefix.
 You must detach all the subnets before you can delete a prefix.

 ## backend_service_unavailable
-**Message**: Backend service unavailable.
+**Message**: The backend service is unavailable.

 A backend cloud service failed to respond.
 One cause for receiving this error could be a missing or expired IAM token.
 Try again in a few minutes.
-If this problem persists, [contact support](getting-help.html).
+If this problem persists, contact support.

 ## bad_field
 **Message**: Correct instance UUID should be provided